timosalm/devx-container-platform-workshop/workshop/content/exercises/knative.md

 ##### Knative

-Knative is an open source community project that provides a simple, consistent layer over Kubernetes that solves common problems of deploying software, connecting disparate systems together, upgrading software, observing software, routing traffic, and scaling automatically.
+Knative is an open-source community project that provides a simple, consistent layer over Kubernetes that solves common problems of deploying software, connecting disparate systems together, upgrading software, observing software, routing traffic, and scaling automatically.

 The major subprojects of Knative are *Serving*, *Eventing*, and *Functions*.
 - **Serving** is responsible for deploying, upgrading, routing, and scaling.